EricZinda/Perplexity/backlog.md

         - 1 order of water doesn't work

         - order meal --> I don't think we have that here
+            - order vegetarian --> Host: I'm sorry, you can't order that here.
+Take a look at the menu to see what is available.
             - Need to implement the rude "order x"
             - this is being interpreted as "order of meal"
             - I want to order a meal --> You already ordered a menu for you